Launch an online presence that makes it simple to attract, win, and serve clients

 Both!
 But if you find yourself able to do just one, go for mobile speed optimizations.
 The number of people accessing the web using their mobile devices continues to soar.
 So much so that Google now prioritizes indexing mobile-first sites.

-Additionally, mobile users tend to be more impatient so your efforts should be directed towards providing them with a seamless user experience.
+Additionally, mobile users tend to be more impatient so your efforts should be directed toward providing them with a seamless user experience.

-Dealing with a slow loading website is almost an inevitability these days, even more so for sites that receive high amounts of web traffic.
-But now that you know the most common causes and their corresponding fixes, you can stay ahead of the curve.
+Dealing with a slow-loading website is common, even more so for sites that receive high amounts of web traffic.
+But now that you know the standard causes and their fixes, you can stay ahead of the curve.

 As a general rule, you should optimize your website periodically, even if there is no drastic change in page loading speeds.
 However, we understand if you're too busy running your business and need help with this.
 B12 is your solution.
 We make website design and maintenance a simple process with help from experts in design, SEO, and content.

 Have professional designers improve your website for you